ELLEN SILVA ARTIST-MUSICIAN

 ©2021 Precita Eyes Muralists

-Ellen Silva in collaboration with 20 faculty & staff members Marjorie H. Tobias Elementary School, Daly City
+Directed by: Ellen Silva in collaboration with 20 faculty & staff members Marjorie H. Tobias Elementary School, Daly City

 Size: 18’6” wide x 8’ high acrylic on cinder block